 Consumers face increasingly complex financial conditions.
-The profit motive of publicly-held banks and other financial institutions sometimes leads to business practices that harm consumers and, as a direct result, harms the broader economy.
+The profit motive of publicly-held banks and other financial institutions can lead to business practices that harm consumers and the broader economy.

 Overview of the CARD Act